fracaludo/RankChem/README.md

 ## 🚥 Let's get started!

-The streamlit interface can now finally be used!!
+The streamlit interface can now finally be used!! ⚠️ currently not working due to conda environment.yml problems

 Just click on the logo below ;)